 Moving in Mission - Centres of Mission q & A

 Church Army’s first centres of mission were established in 2008.
 We now have a total of 24 centres of mission across the UK and Ireland – and many more on the horizon.
-We speak to Church Army’s National Operations Manager, Neville Willerton, to discover how they are bringing adults and children to a living faith:
+We speak to Church Army’s Director of Operations, Neville Willerton, to discover how they are bringing adults and children to a living faith:

 How is a centre of mission born?

 It begins with a bishop or senior member of the diocesan team getting in touch with Church Army when they need support with outreach in an area of their diocese.
 Sometimes, they’ve also seen a drop in the number of church-goers, especially young people.
 Either me or another member of the Operations Team goes to visit the area to get a real feel of that community; its people, streets, buildings and so on.
 We then dream, pray and brainstorm together on the most innovative and relevant ways to reach out to that community.

 Is a centre of mission a physical building?

 No, it isn’t.
 Church Army has always been about reaching outside the walls of the church to meet people where they’re at.
 The advantage of this is that we’re not tied down to a single area, but are free to move around and be responsive to people living in different areas of the diocese.